miguel-osuna/Quotes-API/README.md

 ### :whale2: Running project with Docker
 This will run the project on your local environment.

-Make sure to create a hidden folder like `.envs.example` named `.envs`, with the same kind of environment variables.
+Make sure to create a hidden folder like `envs.example` named `.envs`, with the same kind of environment variables.

 ```
 docker-compose up -f local.yml up -d --build